Benkku/testsetupdesign/README.md

 With these simple steps we can form logically two end-to-end test cases: <b> Pick And Delete Item In Basket </b> and <b> Pick And Checkout Item </b>.
 Correspondingly, we mark these test cases with features: F1 -> F2 and F1 -> F3.

 Why this is not the best idea to form test cases?
 We should NOT test several things with one test case.
 Why not?
 Because if Feature 1 fails, we probably dont know about sanity of F2 and F3, because we dont get there.
+Also, we dont see immediately from test case name and status, which feature failed.

 We should test all three features separately and <i>independently</i>.
 That means we can run each test case without others.
 Because test steps 2 and 3 requires step 1, it is a <i>precondition</i> as well as a feature to test.
 Hence, we define three test cases, where two of them has Test Step 1 as precondition, i.e. put it in Test Setup in Robot code.

 Robot Framework code: